 “Are you going to pack the sleeping bags?”
 Todd asked.

 I thought about that for a few seconds.
 “Not yet.
 They might come in handy when we start packing all the stuff that's downstairs.
 The stuff in the kitchen, my dad’s office, and the living room and dining room.
-I’ll probably be press ganged into doing a lot of that.”
+I’ll probably be invited to do a lot of that.
+Having the sleeping bags will give me a place to take a nap or spend the night.”

 “I think we should head home now.
 Are you hungry?”
 Aunt Nora asked.